Azure/cortana-intelligence-price-analytics/Walkthrough 1 - Promotion Simulation/PromoSimulationWalkthrough.md

 If you get an error, please build a model according to the instructions in the next section.

 Experiment with the price of Minute Maid on week 2.
-Note that both the sales of tropicana and dominicks are affected the same week (cannibalization) and sales of the same product are affected in the next week (pull-forward).
+Note that both the sales of Tropicana and Dominicks are affected the same week (cannibalization) and sales of the same product are affected in the next week (pull-forward).

 ## Building a model interactively